 Danny Galyen is Director of Bands and Associate Professor of Music at UNI.
 He conducts the Wind Ensemble, provides administrative and artistic direction for the eight ensembles in the band area, and teaches graduate and undergraduate courses in conducting, wind literature, and music education.
 Prior to his appointment as Director of Bands he served as director of the Panther Marching Band and conductor of the Symphonic Band.

 Dr. Galyen is a frequent guest conductor, most recently appearing with the L’Orchestra d’Harmonie du Conservaroire d’Aulnay sous Bois in Paris, France and the French National Police Band.
-He has conducted, adjudicated, and studied in Ireland, Holland, Italy, Iceland, Norway, Pairs, and London.
+He has conducted, adjudicated, and studied in Ireland, Holland, Italy, Iceland, Norway, Paris, and London.

 A champion of new music, he has commissioned works by James David, Andrew Boysen, and Nebojsa Macura.
-He has led the UNI Wind Ensemble and Symphonic Band in collaborations with numerous guest composers and performers, including Michael Gandolfi, Libby Larsen, Samuel Adler, Dan Bukvich, and Dan Welcher.
+He has led the UNI Wind Ensemble and Symphonic Band in collaborations with numerous guest composers and performers, including Michael Gandolfi, Michael Daugherty, Libby Larsen, Samuel Adler, Dan Bukvich, and Dan Welcher.

 Dr. Galyen is also the conductor and co-founder of the UNI Faculty L'Histoire Septet, a professional chamber ensemble that performs contemporary chamber music.